Popularisation of the POLIN Museum's collection

 Through our daily work, we strive to make the collection of the POLIN Museum available to the widest possible group of recipients, which is why we want our collection to be accessible via the Internet.
 We make our collection available on knowledge portals, virtual exhibitions and thematic websites.
 We are also currently working on a new internet portal which will present the POLIN Museum's collection in a systematic way.

-Where to look for our collection?
+Where can you find our collection?

-Visit the wmuzeach.pl portal! - Are you interested in the history of cities in Central and Eastern Europe and the fate of their Jewish communities?
+- Are you interested in the history of cities in Central and Eastern Europe and the fate of their Jewish communities?
 Are you looking for information about your city and its monuments?
 Are you looking for biographies of well-known and lesser-known figures in the Jewish community?
 Check out our Virtual Shtetl knowledge portal!

 - Are you curious about other people and their personal stories?
 Are you fascinated with social history?
 You can find full interviews and interview excerpts from our oral history collection on our YouTube channel!